-Basketball Drill - "Tight Chairs" Dribbling DrillBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Drill - "Tight Chairs" Dribbling DrillBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-The Drill:Each player has a ball and will dribble between the chairs, making a prescribed dribble-move at each chair.
-We do the same move at each of the six chairs and will do one or two "laps" through the chairs for each dribble move (depending on how much time we want to spend on the drill).
+The Drill:Each player has a ball and dribbles between the chairs, making a prescribed dribble-move at each chair.
+We do the same move at each of the six chairs and do one or two "laps" through the chairs for each dribble move.
 Some of the dribble moves (see Dribbling) that we use are:

-We start with the left hand.
-After doing all the moves left-handed, we turn the chairs around, start from the opposite side and do all the same moves with the right hand.
+Start with the left hand.
+After doing all the moves left-handed, turn the chairs around, start from the opposite side and do all the same moves with the right hand.

-This drill will help develop your player's dribble moves and ball-handling.
-We have all players, including post players, do this drill.
+This drill helps develop dribble moves and ball-handling.
+All players, including post players, do this drill.
 You may be surprised at the improvement that you will see over the course of the season if you frequent this drill for 5-10 minutes.Related pages: